Lemniscate-2525/30_Days_of_ML/Day13_MNIST_Feature_Compression_Autoencoder/README.md

 ## Problem :

-Learn a compressed representation of high-dimensional image data while preserving maximum reconstructive information, and compare it against the linear baseline of PCA.
+Learn a compressed representation of high-dim image data while preserving maximum reconstructive information, and compare it against the linear baseline of PCA.

 Dataset: MNIST handwritten digits.
 Each sample is a 28x28 grayscale image, flattened into a vector :